mariamrtn/tfm-FLwithCopies/README.md

 # Federated Learning with Copies: Two Experiments
-We have implemented a new FL approach usign copies of machine learning classifiers.
+This is an implementation of a new FL approach usign copies of machine learning classifiers and two examples.
 The code has been created by modifiying the files from Flower's PyTorch tutorial: https://flower.ai/docs/framework/tutorial-quickstart-pytorch.html and creating new ones.
+In this way, we use the already existing information flow architecture given by Flower and customize it so that it perform FL with copies.

 # For the first time running the code follow step by step: